Visual explanations of machine learning model estimating charge states in quantum dots: Acknowledgments

-We thank RIEC Fundamental Technology Center and the Laboratory for Nanoelectronics and Spintronics for technical supports.
-Part of this work is supported by MEXT Leading Initiative for Excellent Young Researchers, Grants-in-Aid for Scientific Research (20H00237, 21K18592), Fujikura Foundation Research Grant, Hattori Hokokai Foudation Research Grant, Kondo Zaidan Research Grant, Tanigawa Foundation Research Grant, FRiD Tohoku University, and Cooperative Research Projects of RIEC.
-Y. M. acknowledges WISE Program for AIE for financial support.
+We thank RIEC Fundamental Technology Center and the Laboratory for Nanoelectronics and Spintronics for the technical support.
+Part of this work is supported by MEXT Leading Initiative for Excellent Young Researchers, Grants-in-Aid for Scientific Research (20H00237, 21K18592, 23KJ0200), Fujikura Foundation Research Grant, Hattori Hokokai Foundation Research Grant, Kondo Zaidan Research Grant, Tanigawa Foundation Research Grant, FRiD Tohoku University, and Cooperative Research Projects of RIEC.
+Y. M. acknowledges WISE Program of AIE for financial support.